 Pippa Middleton and James Matthews had a little more wiggle room in their wedding this May.
 That’s probably because they’re not technically royals – although they definitely look the part!
 The enchanted garden-themed ceremony at St Mark’s Church was an hour outside of London – and was every bride’s dream.
 Garden roses, astilbe, lily of the valley, and hydrangeas in blushes and greens adorning every wall, pillar, and ledge.
 Pippa’s bouquet looked similar to Kate’s at first glance, but the youngest Middleton sister included hints of blush in hers.
 Pippa’s bouquet featured peonies, sweet pea, astilbe, freesia, wax flowers, and alchemilla mollis.

 An element that it looks like Pippa did copy from Kate?
 Bringing trees indoors.
-However, Pippa definitely put her own spin on these trees at her reception.
+However, Pippa definitely puts her own spin on these trees at her reception.
 Instead of green saplings, white blossoming trees were decorated with pink and white roses, spray roses, garden roses, sweet peas, and peonies at the after party.
 Accented by mini hydrangeas and lots of greenery, these centerpieces were the definition of a romantic, garden-themed wedding centerpiece!

 Predictions for Meghan Markle & Prince Harry’s Wedding

-The last thing that we know for certain is this: Meghan loves flowers, so they will play a HUGE roll in the big day.
+The last thing that we know for certain is this: Meghan loves flowers so that flowers will play a HUGE roll in the big day.
 If you take a look at her Instagram, you’ll see peonies constantly – so we wouldn’t be the least bit surprised if Meghan steered clear of the classic all-white bridal bouquet and went for a simple bunch of hot pink peonies!
 They will go for a lush, garden feeling with regal accents for the ceremony.
 In addition to peonies, the reception that follows will be overflowing with hydrangeas, tulips, lisianthus, lilacs, roses, and eucalyptus!

 Everyone at Blooms by the Box is on the edge of their seats, waiting to see how the next royal wedding turns out!
 Which of these weddings, between Will and Kate’s, Pippa and James’, or (hopefully) Meghan and Harry’s, is more your style?
 Let us know in the comments below!